wenyudu/amrt5/README.md

 AMR can help PLM to augment their semantics to strive a better trade off between efficiency and effectiveness.

 ### AMR parser

+The parser we choose is orginal from [here](https://github.com/goodbai-nlp/AMRBART).
+We modified this to be suitable for Natural Language Questions (NLQs) by retraining it using [a corpus of NLQ-AMR pairs](https://github.com/IBM/AMR-annotations).

+## Main Result
+We report the main result on Spider datasets.

+## License

+MIT